52.002 .... B&F 0370

 Nottinghamshire (VC56) distribution of Hornet Moth

 Entrance to Nottingham University's Jubilee Campus.
-Hornet Moth exit holes were present at the base of a number of Poplar sp.
+Hornet Moth exit holes were present around the base of a number of Poplar sp.

 You can contribute your own records to help us gain an accurate status of this species in Nottinghamshire.
 Send an Excel spreadsheet of your records via the 'contact us' link at the top of the homepage.